Breaking Down Salesforce Revenue Cloud & ERP Integration Approach Options

 Salesforce Revenue Cloud was designed to provide multiple integration options for ERPs—the easiest integration by far is with FinancialForce, an ERP solution built on the Salesforce platform.

 - The CPQ and Billing apps in Salesforce Revenue Cloud and FinancialForce ERP all share the same customer, product, and pricing data.

-- All of the business processes from Lead to Quote, Quote to Order, Order to Cash use the same data model,
+- All of the business processes from Lead to Quote, Quote to Order, and Order to Cash use the same data model,

 - The user interface is the same for everyone;

 - And being on the Salesforce Platform means the entire enterprise has a 360 view of their complete end-to-end business operations.

 Other ERPs such as Oracle, NetSuite, SAP, WorkDay, Sage, QuickBooks can also successfully interface with Salesforce Revenue Cloud’s CPQ and Billing applications—and depending on your industry and business model, you may have requirements that dictate the best integration approach.

 We understand that one size does not fit all, but based on our experience with interfacing Salesforce Revenue Cloud to multiple ERPs, there are four typical integration points:

 - Interface Salesforce Billing data to the General Ledger of the ERP (the most common option)

 - Assumes correct and clean data, and configurations within Salesforce and the ERP for all products, pricing, and billing-related data.